 Seeking to address central Ohio’s ongoing opiate epidemic, Equitas Health has partnered with the Columbus Public Health Department for a comprehensive harm reduction program.
-That program is known as Safe Point.

 We provide a comprehensive harm reduction model that includes:

 - HIV, Hepatitis C and STI testing and care

 - Overdose prevention through increased access to Naloxone

 REMINDER: Safe Point now functions as a hybrid exchange program.
 Participants can receive up to 10 syringes in addition to a 1-1 exchange for used syringes.
 Please bring in used syringes so that we can continue to provide you with new supplies.